leapdao/eth-node-healthcheck/README.md

 # geth-healthcheck

 Little http node.js server to run along the geth node.
-Returns **503 Service Unavailable** if last block number on the local node is off by 2 or more blocks from the last block nubmer from Etherscan.
+Returns **503 Service Unavailable** if the last block number on the local node is off by 2 or more blocks from the last block nubmer from Etherscan.
 Otherwise returns **200 OK**

 ## Usage